brlin-tw/gitlab-runner-container/README.md

-# Container deployment of GitLab Runner
+# Container deployment of GitLab Runner (IN DEVELOPMENT)

 Rapidly deploy a GitLab Runner that meets your needs.